jeannjeann/sw25-fvtt/docs/MANUAL-en_v0.5.1.md

   - Description field for the item.
 Free description field.
 Depending on the settings, this field will be displayed in the chat when the icon is clicked.
 - When icon is clicked
   - You can select the behavior when the icon is clicked in the list.
 You can choose to display the description in the chat or roll a die.
+  - When “All” is selected, you will see the description, a button to make any enabled rolls, and a button to apply effects.
 - Use Dice Roll, Use Power Table
   - Checking the checkbox enables the roll from the list.
 Also, by checking the checkbox, the setting items will be displayed.
 - Use Dice Settings